 - Maine Medical Research Institute

 - The University of Maine

 Shared Core Facilities and Services offers details and specific contact information for each institution/facility.

 Regional Core Facilities Database (Vermont INBRE) lists core facilities and equipment available in Maine, Vermont, Rhode Island, and Delaware.
 If there are services you need for your research which are not available in Maine, it is a good resource for finding these options nearby.

 This program provides small grant awards to faculty from many Maine institutions to utilize core facilities across the Northeast IDeA Region to assist in their biomedical research.
 Faculty from Maine IDeA institutions (those with INBRE or COBRE programs); independent, non-profit research institutions; or public and private undergraduate institutions are eligible to apply for funding.
+Note: Scientists who are directly funded by a COBRE grant may not receive funding under this program.
 The program requires written justification for each project through a formal annual application process and matches research requirements with appropriate research cores across the region.
-Application procedures and an application form are available in the RRC Grants Funding Opportunity Announcement.
+Applications are accepted on a rolling basis; procedures and an application form are available in the RRC Grants Funding Opportunity Announcement.

 Instrument Exchange Program

 The Maine INBRE Instrument Exchange Program allows Maine INBRE and COBRE institutions to donate or request equipment or instrumentation.